-Product Comparison

-Bonds/Sukuk Stocks Bonds/Sukuk are Debt Securities Stocks are Equity Securities Bonds/Sukuk holder - they are the owner of a bond asset and do not have rights to the ownership of the company Shareholder - an owner of the company Steady flow of payments known as coupon/dividends Dividend payments based on the policy and performance of the company Generally less volatile Impacted by market volatility and forces Time limit or maturity period Do not have a maturity period, unless delisted Trade size is 10 units Trade size is 100 units
+Credit risk This risk arises if the ETBS issuer is unable to pay the coupon payment on the coupon date or the principal amount to the lender at maturity.
+Government bonds and/or sukuk are backed by the central government, thus they are deemed to have a low credit risk.
+Market risk This is the risk of price fluctuations and is affected by the demand and supply in the market.
+Interest rate risk Valuation of the ETBS may be affected by the changes in interest rates e.g. if the interest rate rises, ETBS prices will fall as investors may relocate their investment to capture a rise in interest rates available in other instruments, for example, in bank deposit.
+Product Comparison Bonds/Sukuk Stocks Bonds/Sukuk are Debt Securities Stocks are Equity Securities Bonds/Sukuk holder - they are the owner of a bond asset and do not have rights to the ownership of the company Shareholder - an owner of the company Steady flow of payments based on coupon/profit rate Dividend payments based on the policy and performance of the company Generally less volatile Impacted by market volatility There is a time limit or maturity period Do not have a maturity period, unless delisted Trade size is 10 units Trade size is 100 units